OSU-BMBL/ssread/static/docs/faq.md

 ## How to cite ssREAD?

 ssREAD is still under development.
-To cite scREAD 1.0, please use the following:
+To cite 1.0 version, please use the following:

 Jiang, Jing, Cankun Wang, Ren Qi, Hongjun Fu, and Qin Ma.
 “ScREAD: A Single-Cell RNA-Seq Database for Alzheimer’s Disease.”
 IScience 23, no. 11 (November 20, 2020): 101769. https://doi.org/10.1016/j.isci.2020.101769.